- About this policy

 Shift travel to more sustainable modes: public transport, walking, and cycling, and away from car use.

-Measures to decrease the use of certain goods vehicles and/or at certain times and/or in certain locations.
+Measures to decrease the use of certain goods vehicles at certain times and in certain locations.

 Measures to make a fairer comparison between private motor vehicles and more sustainable travel modes, such as active travel and public transport (as described under Policy Area Demand Management for Cars) would mean that operators of these vehicles would be making a greater contribution to reflect their impacts, particularly at certain times of the day or in sensitive locations.
 Alternatively, operators could avoid those costs by becoming more efficient, for example through freight planning and consolidation, use of alternatively fuelled vehicles, or use of environmentally friendly last mile solutions such as e-cargo bikes.
 Other measures could include freight bans on certain roads, and greater controls over delivery times.